Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Even if your identity is protected, the accused sometimes does guess correctly who made the report.
 And sometimes the accused seeks retribution against anyone who could have made the report, "just to be sure."

 If you expect to be targeted by the accused even if someone else is the reporter, reporting might well be your best option.
 With respect to the accused, you're no worse off than keeping silent; and with respect to the authority, you've done your part to keep the organization honest.
-First in this series Go to top Top Next issue: Design Errors and Groupthink Next Issue
+On Snitching at Work: I First issue in this series Go to top Top Next issue: Design Errors and Groupthink Next Issue

 303 Secrets of Workplace PoliticsIs every other day a tense, anxious, angry misery as you watch people around you, who couldn't even think their way through a game of Jacks, win at workplace politics and steal the credit and glory for just about everyone's best work including yours?
 Read 303 Secrets of Workplace Politics, filled with tips and techniques for succeeding in workplace politics.
 More info